 At Micklem Primary School we believe that a quality English curriculum should develop children’s love of reading, writing and discussion.
+We have the ambition of all children leaving Micklem Primary School as fluent lovers of reading for pleasure.
+We believe this will contribute to future attainment and life prospects.
 We aim to inspire an appreciation of our rich literary heritage and a habit of reading widely and often.
+We want the range of books our children access to reflect their cultural heritage, to reflect the relationships and family structures they have outside of our school.
 We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.
 We want to inspire children to be confident in the art of speaking and listening and to be able to use discussion to communicate and further their learning.
 We believe that children need to develop a secure knowledge-base, which follows a clear pathway of progression as they advance through the primary curriculum.
 We believe that firm foundations in literacy skills is crucial to a high quality education and will give our children the tools they need to participate fully as a member of society.

 These aims are embedded across our English lessons and the wider curriculum.
 We have a rigorous and well organised English curriculum that provides many purposeful opportunities for reading, writing and discussion.
-Teachers use the Herts For Learning English as appropriate to their classes, but also ensure that cross curricular links with concurrent topic work are woven into the programme of study.
+Teachers in KS1 and KS2 use the Herts For Learning English planning for their year group.
+This ensures progression across the key stages.
+We use the No Nonsense spelling pathway to teach the words and the spellings children need to know to write well.
+Where we can, we aim to make links through the teaching of literacy to our other curriculum areas.
 Our curriculum closely follows the aims of the National Curriculum for English 2014.

 The National Curriculum for English aims to ensure that all pupils: